 Resolving workplace issues during coronavirus

-We help employers and employees understand and follow Australian workplace laws.
-We do this by:
+During the coronavirus pandemic, workplaces have had many challenges and may continue to in the future.
+We help employers and employees understand and follow Australian workplace laws during this difficult time by:

 - providing tools, templates and guides

 What you can do to resolve workplace problems

 We encourage employers and employees to work together to find practical solutions that suit their individual workplaces and staff.

 Problems happen in every workplace from time to time.
 If they’re not dealt with, they can strain working relationships and make workplaces unproductive.

 Some problems are easy to fix with just a simple conversation.
 Other workplace problems may take more time and effort.
 Either way, it’s best to identify and act on problems early before they disrupt work relationships and business productivity.